rudolfsteiner/CollaborativeFilteringV3/README.md

 Anyway, it is the last version for the Amazon Recommender System using Matrix Factorization Model.
 I can still add the neighborhood_based model to improve the performance.
 But it just needs a little extra time and programming.

-Instead, I will move on to Berkeley course: CS294 Deep Reinforcement Learning.